'Glee' star Monteith died of heroin, alcohol overdose

 The fifth season of “Glee” is expected to premiere on September 19 on U.S. broadcaster Fox, which is owned by Twenty-First Century Fox Inc.

-Reporting by Scott Haggett; Additional reporting by Eric Kelsey in Los Angeles; Editing by Piya Sinha-Roy, Leslie Adler and Paul Simao
+Reporting by Scott Haggett; Additional reporting by Eric Kelsey in Los Angeles; Editing by Paul Simao, Piya Sinha-Roy and Leslie Adler